-Other creek stomping locations recommended by local parents: Thornwood Preserve, Southeastway Park, Fort Harrison, Brandywine Park, Mounds State Park, Sunset Park, Pendleton Falls, Fortville City Park, Mounds Park.
+Other creek stomping locations recommended by local parents: Thornwood Preserve, Brandywine Park, Mounds State Park, Sunset Park, Pendleton Falls, Fortville City Park, Mounds Park.

 Do you have a favorite place to splash and play?
-Creeks are often the hidden gem for children to explore, let us know if there are any that have been left off the list!
+Creeks are often a hidden gem for children to explore, so let us know if there are any that have been left off the list!